‘Wild’ NHL playoffs move into next stage with final 16 teams

-Derek Stepan gave some advice to his Arizona Coyotes teammates not used to the bright lights of playoff hockey.
+Derek Stepan gave some words of advice to his Arizona Coyotes teammates not used to the bright lights of playoff hockey.

 “It’s the best time of the year to be playing,” he said.